-The following is a example of startup with finance, sales, and product teams.
+The following is an example of a startup with finance, sales, and product teams.
 The CEO is our only admin, and she wants each department to only see content relevant to their team (except for the VPs who will have access to all teams’ content).
 She wants different feature access for VPs, managers, and standard employees.

 - Standard employees should be able to view and explore data in their own model.